The Dangers of At-Home Drug or Alcohol Detox

-This first phase of treatment is referred to as detoxification and includes a set of interventions aimed at managing acute intoxication and symptoms of withdrawal.1 During this phase, toxins are cleared from the body from those who are intoxicated and/or dependent on drugs or alcohol and to which physiological dependence has developed.1
+Detoxification includes a set of interventions aimed at managing acute intoxication and symptoms of withdrawal.1 During this phase, toxins are cleared from the bodies of those who are intoxicated and/or dependent on drugs or alcohol.1

-For the safety and comfort of the recovering individual, drug detox often takes place under the care of a team of trained professionals able to medically manage the withdrawal period.1, 2
+Medical detox is a safe way to withdraw from substances and may involve various interventions to ease the discomfort and dangers associated with drug withdrawal.1,2 For the safety and comfort of the recovering individual, drug detox often takes place under the care of a team of trained professionals able to medically manage the withdrawal period.1,2

-After assessment during the intake process your treatment team will outline a comprehensive withdrawal management plan.
-This plan may be reassessed throughout your recovery process, with any needed treatment adjustments according to the progress you’re making.
+After assessment during the intake process, your treatment team will outline a comprehensive withdrawal management plan.
+This plan may be reassessed throughout your recovery process, with any needed treatment adjustments being made according to the progress you’re making.

 - The type or types of substances you use regularly and whether you are currently intoxicated.